akshypalanisamy/Chat-Program/README.md

-Client-Chat program
+# Client-Chat program
-Created by Akshy Palanisamy

-This client-chat programs runs on the linux terminal.
+This client-chat program was written in the python programming language and runs on the linux terminal.
-The program was tested on the Ubunutu terminal.

 Features:
 +The program takes in hostname and port number through command line arguments.